As well as a world-class learning destination, the Sunshine Coast is one of Australia’s best lifestyle locations.

 There are kilometres of cycling and walking paths along the coast.
 The Sunshine Coast Hinterland Great Walk is 58 kilometres of trails through the scenic hinterland.

-The Sunshine Coast offers all types of water activities including jet-skis, parasailing, yachting, fishing charters, diving, you can learn to surf, take a cruise through the Maroochy Wetlands or Noosa Everglades or just relax on the many beautiful beaches.
+The Sunshine Coast offers all types of water activities including jet-skis, stand-up paddleboarding, kite-surfing, parasailing, yachting, fishing charters, diving, you can learn to surf, take a cruise through the Maroochy Wetlands or Noosa Everglades or just relax on the many beautiful beaches.

 USC’s sports precinct provides first-class sporting facilities including a three court indoor sports stadium, gym, outdoor courts and playing fields, athletic track and Olympic-sized swimming pool.